3manuek/3manuek/content/posts/2024-07/nolabelsearthlyfeature.md

   - Go
 ---

+> **NOTE:** _This has not been yet updated in the Earthly documentation, but I'm pretty sure it will be soon (and I'll update this post accordingly)_

 ## What does labels do to reproducible builds?

-By default, Earthly adds `dev.earthly.*` labels in the built image, as follows:
+By default, Earthly adds `dev.earthly.*` labels in the built image.
+You can find these by doing a `docker inspect <imageID> | jq -r '.[].Config.Labels'`.

+Here's an example of the image configuration including the `dev.earthly.*` labels:

 ```json
     "Config": {